ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The `scramble` transform is initialized using a 32-byte random symmetric key.
-When offering or selecting this transform, the client and server each generate the key that they will use to encrypt scrambled packets and MUST add it to the "Proxy-QUIC-Transform" header in an `sf-binary` parameter named "scramble-key".
+When offering or selecting this transform, the client and server each generate the key that they will use to encrypt scrambled packets and MUST add it to the "Proxy-QUIC-Forwarding" header in an `sf-binary` parameter named "scramble-key".
 If either side receives a `scramble` transform without the "scramble-key" parameter, forwarded mode MUST be disabled.